Jimmy Pardo

-James Ronald Pardo, Jr. is an American stand-up comedian, actor, and host of the long-running comedy podcast Never Not Funny.
+James Ronald Pardo, Jr. is an American stand-up comedian, actor, and host of the comedy podcast Never Not Funny.
 From the show's inception until mid-2015, he performed as the Conan O'Brien program Conan's warm-up comedian and cast member, after which he received a general development deal with O'Brien's production company.
 He last hosted the game show Race to Escape on the Science Channel.

 Early life

 Pardo was born in Chicago, Illinois, and spent his first 8 years living on the south side, eventually moving to the south suburbs of Chicago.
 He spent his grade school years living in Hometown, Illinois.
 In 1980, his family moved to Oak Forest, Illinois, where he attended Oak Forest High School.
 In 1986, he moved to Pasadena, California, to attend the American Academy of Dramatic Arts (‘87).
 He attended for one year, then returned to Chicago to pursue a career in stand-up comedy.